Rakuten4/personal-website/README.md

 By default the server listens on port 4000.
 The frontend is wired to call `http://localhost:4000/api/*` when served from `localhost`.

+Testing signup and login
+1. Start the auth server as above (`npm install` then `npm start`).
+2. Serve the frontend from a static server (recommended) or open `index.html` from a `http://localhost` origin so the frontend points to the local API.
+3. Click "Sign up" in the header, fill the form, and create an account.
+The server stores users in `users.json`.
+4. After signup the UI should show you as logged in.
+You can sign out and then sign in again using the "Login" button.

+If you see errors, check the terminal running `npm start` for server logs and verify `users.json` has the new user.

 Notes:
 - Images referenced in `index.html` live in the `images/` folder; if missing, placeholders are hidden.